Guppyfriend vs. Cora Ball

 The Cora Ball is an easy-to-use laundry ball that catches microfibers that shed off your clothing in the washing machine.
 The design of the ball was inspired by the way coral filters water in the ocean.

 All you have to do is toss the ball into your washing machine each time you wash your clothes.
-The stalks of the ball will then catch those tiny microfibers floating in the water.
+The stalks of the ball will catch those tiny microfibers floating in the water.

 An independent test found that the Cora Ball can catch 26% of microfibers before they flow down the drain.
 That means if just 10% of households in the U.S. used a Cora Ball, it would prevent the plastic equivalent of over 30 million water bottles from ending up in our waterways.

 Once you see some microfibers accumulating in the Cora Ball, you can remove them by hand.

 Since the Cora Ball is tossed into the washing machine, it’s good for large items or loads made up entirely of synthetic fibers.